Beginner's Guide to 20th Century Composers

 Following his studies was an expansive career that included a number of operas, theatre collaborations, film scores and contemporary classical concert music.
 He has written numerous symphonies that include two with a full orchestra: Symphony No. 1 (1992) and Symphony No. 2 (1994).
 However, amongst some of Glass’s most famous works were his elaborate operas: Einstein on the Beach, Akhnaten, Satyagraha and Orphée to name but a few.
 Therefore, Glass is not only a famous 20th century composer, but still very much beloved in the 21st century.

-Leonard Bernstein was an American composer, conductor and pianist.
-He was one of the most well-known composers of the 20th century, as well as a Musical Director at the New York Philharmonic Orchestra from 1958 to 1969.
-His most famous work by far was West Side Story – an adaptation of Shakespeare’s Romeo and Juliet set in New York City during the 1950s gang wars, which is still beloved by audiences today.
+His most famous work by far is West Side Story, a retelling of Shakespeare’s Romeo and Juliet set in New York City during the 1950s gang wars, which is still beloved by audiences today.